kali-linex/linex/Documentation/process/code-of-conduct-interpretation.rst

 Developers who use the kernel.org bugzilla, and other subsystem bugzilla or bug tracking tools should follow the guidelines of the Code of Conduct.
-The Linux kernel community does not have an "official" project email address, or "official" social media address.
+The Linex kernel community does not have an "official" project email address, or "official" social media address.
 Any activity performed using a kernel.org email account must follow the Code of Conduct as published for kernel.org, just as any individual using a